pwr-cloudprogramming/a7-zuzaszk/README.md

 3. **Internet Gateway**: Allows internet access to resources within the VPC.
 4. **Route Tables**: Manages routing within the VPC.
 5. **Security Groups**: Controls inbound and outbound traffic to the resources.
-6. **Elastic Beanstalk Application and Environment**: Manages the deployment and scaling of the application.
+6. **Elastic Beanstalk Applications and Environments**: Manages the deployment and scaling of the backend and frontend applications.
 7. **S3 Bucket**: Stores application code for Elastic Beanstalk deployment.

 ### **Detailed Components**